-EXPLORE GREENLAND (ONLY 2 SPOTS LEFT!)
+EXPLORE GREENLAND (SOLD OUT!)
 Register

 Photographing Greenland has been on my bucket list for many years and it finally came to fruition in the summer of 2018 when I spent 2 weeks shooting Greenland by boat.
 Needless to say I was blown away by the sheer beauty and remoteness of the area and came back with some amazing images.
 I decided there and then that it was the perfect place to host a 7 day workshop.